 The option

-shows the date in the format specified by the --date setting, one ofrelative
+%adshows the date in the format specified by the --date setting, one ofrelative,local,iso,iso-strict,rfc,short,raw,human,unix,format:<strftime-string>,default.

 Using it, I construct the following command: